Miguel-Arden/twitch-chat-AI/readme.md

+SPOILER ALERT: THIS CODE IS BAD AND A NEW VERSION MAY BE OUT SOON TO COMBAT THIS CRAP CODE

 Hello!
 This is a random project I made over the past few months, hope you can find some form of use out of this.

 I will now give you a general breakdown on how to use this.